nd2712/Hackerrank/README.md

 # Hackerrank
-This repository solutions to Hackerrank problems I have solved.
+This contains repository solutions to Hackerrank problems I have solved.